Stay informed with News from LeidenGlobal

 Lecture | We died the day we left the forests

-In this online lecture, Saudah Namyalo (Makerere University) explores the cultural threats faced by the Basua of Bundibugyo, following their forced displacement from their traditional home in the Ugandan forest.
+Online lecture documenting the collective memories of the lost heritage of the Basua of Bundibugyo (Uganda).
+Saudah Namyalo (Makerere University) explores the cultural threats faced by the Basua people of Bundibugyo, following their forced displacement from their traditional home in the Ugandan forest.
 She also discusses attempts to document the collective memories of their lost heritage.

 read more